jcwren/lpc15xx_dma_spi/README.md

 I found that if you don't set the `SPI_TXCTL_RXIGNORE` option, the DMA handler would never fire.
 If you send a single character with `Chip_SPI_WriteFrames_Blocking()` then the DMA handler would fire.
-I didn't delve any deeper in to it, but I suspect the SPI recieve overflow error bit gets set and causes something to happen.
+I didn't delve any deeper in to it, but I suspect the SPI receive overflow error bit gets set and causes something to happen.
 If you figure that out, post it a PR or an issue and I'll integrate it.